omdl/omdl.github.com/docs/introduction.md

 *Parent element:* `<app>`

-### `<source>`
+### `<link rel="source" href="http://somewhere.com/" type="application/widget">`

 *Keywords:* `#physical` `#mandatory`

-A URI linking to the app source in a repository, e.g., the download location for a .wgt file or the location of an OpenSocial gadget.xml.
+Link to the app source in a repository, e.g., the download location for a .wgt file or the location of an OpenSocial gadget.xml.

+For W3C Widgets, the `type` attribute is `application/widget`; for OpenSocial it is `application/vnd-opensocial+xml`.

 *Parent element:* `<app>`